-Often, an in vitro fertilisation procedure can produce several embryos during the fertilisation process.
+Often, an in vitro fertilisation (IVF) procedure can produce several embryos during the fertilisation process.
 Some couples opt to cryopreserve the embryos that are not transferred to the uterus during a given cycle, in the hope that they can use them later.
 This preservation process entails a sequence of freezing and thawing, the effects of which could adversely affect the natural process of blastocyst hatching.
-Laser assisted hatching is a laboratory procedure that loosens a blastocyst within its outer shell, allowing it to implant successfully once it is deposited onto the uterine lining.
+Laser assisted hatching (LAH) is a laboratory procedure that loosens a blastocyst within its outer shell, allowing it to implant successfully once it is deposited onto the uterine lining.

-Laser assisted hatching can produce better quality blastocysts than traditional thawing methods.
-On Cloudnine, we strive to optimise your odds of conception in every in vitro fertilisation cycle and we recommend assisted hatching as a tool to stimulate implantation.
+LAH can produce better quality blastocysts than traditional thawing methods.
+On Cloudnine, we strive to optimise your odds of conception in every in vitro fertilisation (IVF) cycle, and we recommend assisted hatching as a tool to stimulate implantation.

 There is a school of thought that suggests that assisted hatching can promote monozygotic twinning, although this theory is unattested.